daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 - TCAM to speed up processing/filtering.
 (Removed due to direction shift in support.)
 - Portable SIMD operations using standard ALU.
 (Removed due to direction shift in support.)
 - Pointers/structures to accelerate computation.
 (Somewhat used.)
 - Wrapper to promote in-order execution.
-(Removed inf favor of simplicity.)
+(Removed in favor of simplicity.)
 - DMA wrapper to scope system networking.
 (Removed in favor of simplicity.)
 - Watchdog service to failsafe RTOS.
 (Removed in favor of simplicity.)
 - Tone to detect errors and possibly correct them.
 (High framerate with acknowledge reduced the value of this.)